mspnp/samples/PerformanceEfficiency/AppServiceAutoscalingSample/Readme.md

     You could also add a response assertion.
 Right click on the HTTP request on the left tree, select "Add", the "Assertions", then "Response Assertions".
 In this window you could, for example, add a 200 response assertion.
 Which will fail the entire test plan if any of the HTTP requests receive a response with a reponse code other than 200.
 Use the "Patterns to Test" section and click on the "Add" button, just enter 200 and add the row to the list.

-5) Saving the Test Plan
+5) Save the test plan

     Save you test plan in your desired folder.
 The extension for JMeter is ".jmx".
 Your test plan is now ready to run.